sftcd/openssl/esnistuff/haproxy.md

             2. Two-TLS: Client <--[TLS+ECH]--> :7444 <--[other-TLS]--> :3481

-So far, only the above two setups work.

 The third has one TLS session from the client to backend, with the frontend just using the (outer) SNI for e.g. routing, if at all, and so that the frontend doesn't get to see the plaintext HTTP traffic.
 This isn't that